RobbieRuppel/learning-library/developer-library/apex/low-code-development/2-using-quick-sql.md

-# Module 2 - Defining New Data Structures Using Quick SQL
+# Lab 2 - Defining New Data Structures Using Quick SQL

 Memorizing the SQL to create and maintain database objects can be difficult.
 However, there are tools that can generate the code for you based on a shorthand syntax or a graphical user interface.
 In this module, you will learn how to create tables and views by defining data structures in Quick SQL.